Thomas Russell (Massachusetts judge): Government service

 On February 26, 1852, Russell was appointed justice of the Boston Police Court.
 When the Massachusetts Superior Court was created in 1859, Russell was appointed as one of its judges.
 Russell was known for his harsh sentences against garroters which was credited with deterring similar attacks.
 During the American Civil War he also served as a draft commissioner.

 In 1867, Russell left the bench to become Collector of Customs for the Port of Boston.
 He resigned in 1874 to become Minister Resident to Venezuela.
 He remained in Venezuela until 1877, when a report written by Russell stating that the United States would have to use force or bribery to collect on the claims of their citizens against the Venezuelan government was published, resulting in Venezuelan President Antonio Guzmán Blanco breaking off all official relations with Russell and forcing his recall.

 Russell was a member of the Massachusetts House of Representatives in 1879.
-That same year he was appointed chairman of the Massachusetts Commissioner of Railroads, a position he held until his death.
+That same year he was appointed chairman of the Massachusetts railroad commission, a position he held until his death.